-Click Stanley Park Summer Cinema for more information.
+Click Stanley Park Outdoor Cinema for more information.

 TIP: Make a day of the experience – Stanley Park’s seawall is wonderful to walk or cycle around beforehand, and the Second Beach outdoor swimming pool is open in July until 8:45 pm, and in August until between 8 and 8:30 pm.

 Sunset Cinema at the Queen Elizabeth Theatre Plaza

 Outdoor movies show in the plaza outside the Queen Elizabeth Theatre at 650 Hamilton Street on four Wednesdays in July and August.